 These companies guarantee their software is accurate, or they’ll pay any IRS fines.
 They also promise to get you the most money back or ensure you owe the smallest sum possible.

 All have ways to make importing W2s and other forms simple.
-Some require only a photo of the form, others may require you finding your employer from a long list and clicking on the appropriate buttons.
+Some require only a photo of the form, while others may require you finding your employer from a long list and clicking on the appropriate buttons.